Customer Service Chatbot: Build vs Buy vs Hire

 What to Watch Out For

-• Monthly hosting markup: Some specialists charge $100-300/month for hosting that costs $15.
-Ask what the actual server cost is
+• Monthly hosting markup: Some specialists charge $100-300/month for server hosting that actually costs $15.
+Always ask what the real server bill is

-• No handoff plan: If the specialist disappears, can your team maintain the system?
+• No handoff plan: If the specialist disappears, can your team keep the system running?

 • Over-engineering: A 20-response FAQ bot should not take 6 weeks and $10,000.
 If the scope seems inflated, get a second opinion